mansim07/dataplex-labs/lab7/README.md

 ## Task 2: Data discovery and Search

-- **Step1**: Use business filters to search for data products.
+- **Step 1**: Use business filters to search for data products.
 Try out the below search string:

     | What is your end user looking for?  | Search String |
     | ----------------------- | ------------- |